-Phase 5.1: Abandoned Cropland Community Phase
+Phase 5.1: Abandoned Cropland Phase

-In the absence of active management, the site can re-vegetate naturally and, over time, potentially return to a perennial grassland community with needle and thread and blue grama.
+In the absence of active management, the site can re-vegetate naturally and, over time, potentially return to a perennial grassland community with western wheatgrass and Sandberg bluegrass.
 Shortly after cropland is abandoned, annual and biennial forbs and annual brome grasses invade the site (Samuel and Hart, 1994).
-The site is highly susceptible to erosion due to the absence of perennial species.
 Eventually, these pioneering annual species are replaced by perennial forbs and perennial shortgrasses.
-Depending on the historical management of the site, perennial bunchgrasses may also return; however, species composition will depend upon the seed bank.
 Invasion of the site by exotic species, such as crested wheatgrass and annual bromes, will depend upon the site's proximity to a seed source.

 Fifty or more years after cultivation, these sites may have species composition similar to phases in the Reference State (1).
-However, soil quality is consistently lower than under conditions prior to cultivation (Dormaar and Smoliak, 1985; Christian and Wilson, 1999), and a shift to the Reference State (1) is unlikely within a reasonable timeframe.
+However, soil quality is consistently lower than conditions prior to cultivation (Dormaar and Smoliak, 1985), making a shift to the Reference State (1) is unlikely within a reasonable timeframe.

-Phase 5.2: Perennial Grass Community Phase
+Phase 5.2: Perennial Grass Phase

-When the site is seeded to perennial forage species, particularly introduced perennial grasses, this community phase can persist for several decades.
-Crested wheatgrass, in particular, is very aggressive and may form monocultures that persist for at least 60 years (Krzic et al., 2000; Henderson and Naeth, 2005).
+When the site is seeded to perennial forage species, particularly introduced perennial grasses such as RS wheatgrass (Elymus hoffmannii), also known as hybrid wheatgrass, this community phase can persist for several decades.
 A mixture of native species may also be seeded to provide species composition and structural complexity similar to those of the contemporary Reference State (1).
-However, soil quality conditions have been substantially altered and are unlikely to return to pre-cultivation conditions within a reasonable timeframe (Dormaar et al., 1994).
+However, soil quality conditions have been substantially altered and are unlikely to return to pre-cultivation conditions within a reasonable timeframe (Dormaar et al., 1990).